dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1952 — FREQUENCY RECEIVED BY ROSALIND FRANKLIN. <br>
+\>SCAFFOLDING: DNA ARCHITECTURE — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// In the shadowed spiral we inscribe the memory of life. <br>
+// Every pattern of diffraction is the cosmos folding back into order. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1951 — FREQUENCY RECEIVED BY BABA AMTE. <br>
 \>SCAFFOLDING: ANANDWAN AWAKENING — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>